JamieTasker/UK-Postcode-Validator/README.md

 - Create a postcode database using OS CodePoint Open data.
 - Create a postcode database using a user specified CSV file.
 - Support for multiple Postcode Databases (For example, you could validate postcodes against OS CodePoint Open or an address gazetteer).
-- Read in and validate CSV files containing postcodes
+- Read in and validate CSV files containing postcodes.
-- Attempt to fix common user input errors associated with postcodes
+- Attempt to fix common user input errors associated with postcodes.
+- Use fuzzy logic to try and find the nearest postcode match.
 - Append Eastings and Northings to the output data.

 # What does not work?
-- Setting a default postcode database.
-- Disabling functionality to automatically correct postcodes.
-- Disabling functionality to automatically append eastings and northings.
-- The entire settings window is broken.
 - Creating a postcode database using an Excel Spreadsheet in XLSX format.
 - Creating a postcode database using an OGR supported GIS vector format (e.g. ESRI SHP or MapInfo TAB).